-Decisions regarding proposed winter intersession and spring 2021 programs will be announced by the end of September 2020.
+Decisions regarding proposed winter intersession and anticipated spring 2021 programs will be announced by the end of October 2020.

 Information about passport applications/renewals, issues and timelines will be provided to students who express interest in studying abroad at information sessions and through one-on-one advising.
-Outgoing students who have not received a passport and/or a visa by Study Abroad’s specified date will defer to a future term or withdraw from the program due to passport and/or visa processing delays.
+Outgoing students who have not received a passport and/or a visa by Study Abroad’s specified date may be required to defer to a future term or withdraw from the program due to passport and/or visa processing delays.

 The Study Abroad office is pursuing alternative formats for global engagement, including virtual course collaborations with international partners and small, faculty-led research abroad options.
-There may also be opportunities to participate in Collaborative Online International Learning (COIL), which offers increased faculty and student exchange across national borders via virtual platforms, sometimes with short international visits.
+There will also be opportunities to participate in Collaborative Online International Learning (COIL), which offers increased faculty and student exchange across national borders via virtual platforms, potentially with short international visits as conditions improve.

 - Students whose travel plans are delayed and must arrive early or late to campus still will be able to move into their residence hall and be oriented to life at Manhattan.

 - The College will provide support services to students who may be unable to return to their home countries due to the unavailability of flights and/or general instability of air travel.

 The Office of Study Abroad continues to closely monitor international travel restrictions and visa regulations that may impact incoming exchange students.